LukyLuke/pps-smf-ldapauth/src/readme.txt

-PPSLdapAuth (0.1.0) should provide authentication from LDAP-Servers like OpenLDAP, MS Active Directory and others.
+PPSLdapAuth (0.1.2) should provide authentication from LDAP-Servers like OpenLDAP, MS Active Directory and others.
 Please uninstall prior version before upgrade to a new Version.
 Configured Values will not be lost, the are stored permanently in the Database, but you have to reenable PPSLdapAuth after again.

+NEW in 0.1.2: Added new view im Memberlist where only Members with more than zero posts are listen.

+NEW in 0.1.1: Added Synchronisation of LDAP-Email Addresses into SMF (See Administration -> Members -> Synchronisation)

 If PPSLdapAuth is enabled, the users cannot change their password, secret question and answer, email address and username.